What is Conservation Landscaping?

 Conservation landscaping is a low-cost, sustainable alternative to traditional landscaping that replaces lawns, bare soil or non-native invasive plants with plants native to the Chesapeake Bay region.
 Native plants have deeper root systems that absorb more stormwater, reduce erosion, increase infiltration, and are more drought resistant than turf grass or ornamental species and provide beneficial habitat for pollinators like butterflies and honey bees.

-Eligible properties are offered a financial rebate of $1 per square foot (without soil improvement) or $2 per square foot (with soil improvement), with a minimum volume of 250 square feet.
+Rebates are available to single family residences, homeowners associations, condominium associations and other non-profits in the City of Rockville.
 To receive a rebate you must apply prior to installing the landscaping and retain and submit itemized receipts and/or final invoices for all project costs.
-The rebate amount cannot exceed documented costs.
-Properties are eligible to receive a lifetime total of $2,500 per property in rebates.
+Rebate amounts will not exceed documented costs.
+Projects must be completed within 6 months of approval.
+Properties are eligible to receive a lifetime total of $2,500 per property in RainScapes rebates.

 - Conservation Landscape Design Manual (Montgomery County)

 - Landscaping with Native Plants (Maryland Native Plant Society)

 - Deer Resistant Native Plants (UMD Extension) @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - Chesapeake Bay Landscape Professionals List

 - What Not to Plant: Non-Native and Invasive Plant List